Meagan Frank is the author of the Choosing to Grow series, a national speaker, writer, teacher, coach, and mother of

 Choosing McGuire: A multi-generational narrative of Meagan’s family history interweaving the stories of three generations of McGuires:

 - The Sweet Sixteen: a Nebraska farm family consisting of 13 boys and 3 girls in the early 1900’s.

 - The Fab Five: told from her father’s perspective, the oldest in a family of five boys born in the span of five years who made their mark in a small Nebraska town and achieved remarkable successes.

 - The Final Four, a personal account of Meagan’s experiences as the middle daughter in a family of four kids ultimately abandoned by their alcoholic father.

 Summer Block rolls around and the crazy begins.
-Meagan is a manager at the Colorado Renaissance Festival for a couple of the kitchen booths that she and her husband own and run.
+Meagan is a manager at the Colorado Renaissance Festival for a pair of kitchens that she and her husband own and run.
 All the kids work for the family business. (oh yeah, and they all live together in a bus on the festival grounds during the running of the show).

 Fall Block means Meagan is likely on a soccer field somewhere.
 She is currently the head boys’ coach at Menomonie High School.

 Meagan enjoys reading, yoga, cross-country skiing, hiking, photography, weightlifting, walking with her husband and their dog Dickens, craft beer, cooking, doing tea, and watching her three children outgrow her.